avatar-kaleb/kalebmckelvey-site/blog/the-subtle-art-of-decision-making-take-your-decisions-to-the-next-level.md

 ---
 Last week I had the honor of speaking at the [Impact Labs Fellowship Summit](https://www.impactlabs.io/fellowship/) - "A 2-week technical fellowship for the next generation of social entrepreneurs."

-Thankfully the organizers allowed me to speak on a topic that has been of interest to me as of late - decision making!
+Thankfully, the organizers allowed me to speak on a topic that has been of interest to me as of late - decision making!

-I see decision making and communication in our lives in a similar domain, because although we do each every single day, we aren't very good at either.
+I see decision making and communication in our lives in a similar domain, because although we do both every single day, we aren't very good at either.

-Last year and continuing into this year, I've been reading books on the topic (see resources below if you are interested) to compile a list of findings to make better decisions in my life.
+For the past year, I've been reading books on the topic (see resources below if you are interested) to compile a list of findings to make better decisions in my life.
 This article is going to be a live document (so to speak) as I share my evolving decision-making process - I hope you find it helpful as well!

 ---

 ## We Make a TON of Decisions Every Day

-The number of decisions we make per day has been stated as **35,000**, or two decisions per second.
-For those who have me the current life expectancy within the US (~78), you have made a total of **996,450,000** decisions in your life so far.
+The number of decisions we make per day has been quoted at **35,000**, or two decisions per second.
+For those who have met the current life expectancy within the US (~78), you have made a total of **996,450,000** decisions in your life so far.
 The 35K per day number has been cited in multiple places, although I can't find the original study that proves it - the difficulty of measuring decisions is quite challenging.

 Even so, it's obvious in my humble opinion that we do make a large number of decisions every single day.
 - What should I eat for breakfast?